 Mojca Erdmann – Biography

-Born in Hamburg, Mojca Erdmann began violin lessons at the age of six and sang in the children’s chorus at the Hamburg State Opera.
-At 14, she began vocal studies with Evelyn Herlitzius, then worked with Hans Sotin at the Cologne Musikhochschule, where she also studied the violin.
-Currently she coaches with Ingrid Figur.
-In the 2002 Bundeswettbewerb Gesang (German Federal Competition), Mojca Erdmann won both First Prize and the Special Prize for Contemporary Music.
-In August 2005, she was awarded the NDR (North German Radio) Music Prize at the Schleswig-Holstein Music Festival as well as the Luitpold Prize at the Kissingen Summer Festival.
+Born in Hamburg, she started taking violin lessons at the age of six, while also singing in the children’s choir of the Hamburger Staatsoper and taking up private singing lessons.
+Mojca Erdmann studied singing with Hans Sotin at the Cologne College of Music, where she also studied violin.
+In 2002, the soprano won the first prize at the German Federal Competition (category voice), as well as the Special Prize for Contemporary Music.
+In August 2005, she was awarded the NDR Music Prize in the framework of the Schleswig-Holstein Music Festival, as well as the Luitpold Prize during the Bad Kissinger Summer.